DeepByteLabs/DeepByteLabs/README.md

 ---

-Absolutely!
-Here's your updated **🔐 Compliance, Validation & Trust** section, now including an explanation of the real-world-inspired hybrid modeling — like provenance and wearable data — while keeping it privacy-safe and regulation-compliant:

----

 ## 🔐 Compliance, Validation & Trust

 All datasets generated via the Clinical Data Generator undergo a rigorous privacy-first process, ensuring compliance, clinical realism, and operational readiness.